Brianbett-K/sorghum-snp-height-xgboost/README.md

-# sorghum-snp-height-xgboost
+# 🌾 Sorghum SNP-Based Plant Height Prediction with XGBoost (R)
 ML project using XGBoost in R to identify SNPs associated with plant height in sorghum.

-# 🌾 Sorghum SNP-Based Plant Height Prediction with XGBoost (R)

 ## 👥 Team Members
 - Brian Kipkosgey